erjosito/whoami/README.md

 az vm create -n $vm_name -g $rg --vnet-name $vnet_name --subnet $subnet_vm_name --public-ip-address $vm_pip_name --generate-ssh-keys --image ubuntuLTS --priority Low --size $vm_size --no-wait
 ```

 First, we will start by focusing on the API pods.
 Let's verify that this pod has inbound and outbound connectivity.
 For inbound connectivity we can access the pod from the test VM we created.
-For outbound we can just run a ping from the pod itself:
+For outbound we can just run a curl to the service `http://ifconfig.co`, which will return our public IP address (the value is not important, only that there is an answer at all):

 ```shell
 # Verify inbound connectivity